devoncarew/tools/readme.md

 ==================

 Dart Tools for Eclipse:
-a super lightweight, fast re-envisioning of Dart support in Eclipse.
+a super light-weight, fast re-envisioning of Dart support in Eclipse.

 ## Goals
 - fantastic, light-weight UI; design from the top down